 In Firefox, you can Enable and disable cookies in your preferences.

-One final way, though, is to take control over your online privacy.
+Another way to stop retargeting is to take control over your online privacy.
 You can use a private VPN (Virtual Private Network) to surf the web using a web browser or you can use a private VPN on your cell phone, smartphone, iPhone, or Android device.
 I recommend using SurfEasy:

 SurfEasy allows you to browse anonymously, and it stops retargeting.
 With SurfEasy, you can surf the web safely, privately and anonymously—without limits or restrictions, from all over the world.